 D&D Therapy Groups

 Dungeons and Dragons, or D&D, is one of my favorite activities.
 Chris Perkins, developer and writer for Wizards of the Coast believes “the more D&D players in the world the happier the world will be.”
 I agree with this sentiment.
 I have found that D&D is not only a blast to play, there can be therapeutic benefits to playing.
-At Southeast Psych I currently run two groups using D&D therapeutically, and hope to start more.
+At Southeast Psych I currently run groups using D&D therapeutically.

 For more information or for scheduling please contact Southeast Psych Ballantyne's office at: 704.970.4791